abilandz/PH8124/Lecture_3/Lecture_3.md

 PATH="${PATH}:/home/abilandz/bin"
 ```

-In this example, you have appended the directory with your executables to what is already set in **PATH** &mdash; this way you indicate that you want to use your own version of some standard, system-wide, **Linux** command only if its executable is not found by **Bash**.
+In this example, you have appended the directory with your executables to what is already set in **PATH** &mdash; this way you indicate that you want to use your own version of some standard system-wide **Linux** command only if its executable is not found by **Bash**.
 As always, if you want to make such definitions permanent in any new terminal you open, add the above redefinitions of **PATH** into ```~/.bashrc``` file.
-In case you want the redefinition of **PATH** to be persistent in all new processes, use in addition the command **export** at declaration.
+In case you want the redefinition of **PATH** to be persistent in all new processes you start from a terminal, use in addition the command **export** at the first declaration or redefinition of **PATH** variable.

 From the above explanation, it is clear that if you unset **PATH** variable, all commands will stop working when you type them in the terminal, because **Bash** does not know where to search for the corresponding executables.